DmitryStrakhov/PowerSharp/README.md

 ### 6. 'Force Method Call' action

 This action helps to solve one subtle issue related to the code completion feature of R#/Rider.
-When we are typing a code, a code-completion popup appears and suggests to use some members or action available in a current context.
+When we are typing a code, a code-completion popup appears and suggests to use some type-members or actions available in a current context.
 It is greatly useful but sometimes you don't need to use those suggestion, e.g. if the method you want to call doesn't exist at the moment.
-You type the method name, but then you have to close the code-completion popup (by pressing Esc key usually) before you can finish a method call statement because typing '(' symbol selects a node in the code-completion popup and that is not what you want.
+You type the method name, but then you have to close the code-completion popup (by pressing Esc usually) before you can finish a method call statement because typing '(' symbol selects a node in the code-completion popup and that is not what you want.
 It would be better to cut this path.

 Look at the picture below:

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Force-Method-Call.png)

-Running the 'Force Method Call' action cancels the code-completion popup, finishes method-call statement (it adds '(', ')', ';' symbols) and sets caret between '(' and ')' which allows you to pass some arguments to the method if required.
+Running the 'Force Method Call' action cancels the code-completion popup, finishes method-call statement (it adds '(', ')', ';' symbols) and sets caret between '(' and ')' symbols which allows to pass some arguments to the method if required.

-Note: of course, code-completion popup's behavior can be customized with IDE settings, but my experiments show that if one, for example, turns off automatic item selection in the code-completion popup (which solves the described issue at the first glance) actually makes general code-completion experience worse.
+Note: of course IDE allows to customize the code-completion popup's behavior, but my experiments show that if one, for example, turns off automatic item selection in the code-completion popup (which solves the described issue at the first glance) actually makes general code-completion experience worse.
 So, I prefer to leave a default code-completion behavior as is and use the 'Force Method Call' action to solve the issue instead.